315+ Telescopes Ranked

 Under $200

 • The Orion SpaceProbe II 76mm is even smaller than the Z100/SkyScanner but has a full-sized equatorial mount and tripod, decent optics, and good included accessories.
-If you absolutely must have a tripod-mounted scope, at this price, it would be our pick.
+If you absolutely must have a tripod-mounted scope, at this price, it would be my pick.

 $200-$250

 • The Orion StarBlast II 4.5 EQ will get you a full-sized tripod-mounted scope like the Explorascope 114AZ but with good included accessories and the same great optics as the Z114.
-However, it’s a bit harder to set up and use compared to a tabletop Dobsonian such as the Z114 or one of the 100mm reflectors we also recommend.
+However, it’s a bit harder to set up and use compared to a tabletop Dobsonian such as the Z114 or one of the 100mm reflectors I also recommend.

 $250-$350